checheanya/BI_git/README.md

-# Bioinformatics Workshop course in Bioinfrmatics Institute 2022
+# Bioinformatics Workshop course in Bioinfrmatics Institute 2022-23

 > *by Anna Chechenina*

-In this repo you can find data and reports on Bioinformatics Workshop course (first semester, BI2022).
+In this repo you can find data and reports on Bioinformatics Workshop course.
 Each folder corresponds to the mini-project, there you can find raw data, task statement, lab notebook and a final report.

 List of the problems: